-At its inception in 2007, Sabiha was an associate founder at Singularity University, NASA Ames, California.
+At its inception in 2007, Sabiha was an associate founder of Singularity University, NASA Ames, California.
 Before that, she was a senior director at Foster and Partners, advising on strategy and creating design concepts that include the re-design of the Reichstag, Berlin, and the pink-granite clad extension to the Joslyn Museum, Omaha Nebraska.

 Professor Simon G Potts